English as a Second Language Program

 Through the strands of reading, writing, listening/speaking, socio-cultural competence and media literacy, the program aims to help students become successful English language learners by offering the opportunity for extensive verbal interaction with English-speaking peers and a qualified faculty member.
 In addition, the ESL classes at Albert College provide a small and intensive support system that focuses on content and thematic approach.

-At Albert College we require ESL students in Grade 10 and 11 and those who are taking ESLC, D, or E, to write at least one IELTS or TOEFL University test during their Grade 10/11 year.
+At Albert College we require ESL students in Grade 10 and 11 and those who are taking ESLC, D, or E, to write at least one IELTS University test during their Grade 10/11 year.
 Test scores allow us to see if students have met university requirements and identify areas they need to improve.

-Travel and Cultural Component: ESL and EFY students travel to various parts of Canada and may participate in Albert College's Adventure Program.
+Travel and Cultural Component: ESL students travel to various parts of Canada and may participate in Albert College's Adventure Program.
 In addition to a cultural trip to Ottawa, ESL students take part on our weekend program that includes athletics, cultural events, performances and social activities.